Gauyan History, Family Crest & Coats of Arms

 Early Notables of the Gauyan family (pre 1700)

-More information is included under the topic Early Gauyan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Gauyan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gauyan family